Holistic Multi-Scale Inference of the Leverage Effect: Efficiency under Dependent Microstructure Noise: Introduction

-The second primary contribution of this work is the explicit demonstration and optimization of multi-scale benefits beyond mere noise mitigation.
+The second primary contribution of this work is the explicit demonstration of multi-scale benefits in efficiency beyond mere noise mitigation.
 Specifically, for the noise-free setting, we show that our MSLE estimator, through a proper weighting scheme, achieves a notable reduction in asymptotic variance compared with the base estimator by exploiting the covariance structure of SALE estimators of different subsampling scales.
-Our focus on improving estimator efficiency through structural design and weighting design resonates with some recent research such as \cite{yang2023EstimationLeverageEffect}, which explores efficient estimation for leverage effect through nonuniform kernel functions in spot volatility estimation.
+Furthermore, in the noisy setting, this efficiency advantage becomes even more pronounced when benchmarked against the pre-averaging estimator, particularly at lower noise levels that are more representative of practical scenarios.

 Recognizing a potential gap between standard theoretical assumptions and empirical reality regarding MMS noise, another major contribution of this work lies in the in-depth study of optimal weight assignment under diverse and realistic noise magnitudes.
 Classical asymptotic analyses often assume that noise variance is of constant order, thus dominating the shrinking latent increments as the sampling frequency increases.
 However, empirical evidence suggests a more complex picture.
 For instance, \cite{aitsahalia2019HausmanTestPresence} finds that improvements in market liquidity allow employing simple volatility estimators at higher frequencies, while \cite{kalnina2008EstimatingQuadraticVariation} and \cite{da2021WhenMovingAverageModels} also explore the case of shrinkage MMS noise.
 A recent work by \cite{chong2025WhenFrictionsAre} investigates the rough noise model that captures a more subtle interplay between the latent price process and noise.
 This implies that weighting schemes based solely on the strict noise-dominance assumption might suffer from modeling error when applied to real data.
 Motivated by this, we conduct a fine-grained analysis of the MSLE's asymptotic variance components across different subsampling scales and noise conditions.
 Moreover, implementing truly optimal weights would require precise values of asymptotic covariances between SALE estimators at sampling scales, which are infeasible in practice.
 To overcome this, we develop a computationally efficient approximate weighting strategy that works for a wide spectrum of noise conditions, yielding robust finite-sample performance as demonstrated in Monte Carlo simulations.